-"Domiciliary status shall not ordinarily be conferred by the performance of acts which are auxiliary to fulfilling educational objectives or are required or routinely performed by temporary residents of the commonwealth.
+Domiciliary status shall not ordinarily be conferred by the performance of acts which are auxiliary to fulfilling educational objectives or are required or routinely performed by temporary residents of the commonwealth.
 Mere physical presence or residence primarily for educational purposes shall not confer domiciliary status.
-Matriculating students who have entered an institution classified as out-of-state shall be required to rebut by clear and convincing evidence the presumption that they are in the commonwealth for the purpose of attending school and not as a bona fide domicile."
+A matriculating student who has entered an institution and is classified as an out-of-state student shall be required to rebut by clear and convincing evidence the presumption that he or she is in the commonwealth for the purpose of attending school and not as a bona fide domiciliary.

-The initial determination of a graduate student's domiciliary status is made by the College of Graduate and Professional Programs based upon the completed uniform domiciliary status form included in the application for admission to the university.
-For special students, the determination is made based upon the completed special student enrollment form.
-Decisions on re-entry students are also made by this office.
-For information on special provisions of Section 23-7.4 covering military families and persons living out-of-state but employed full-time in Virginia, contact the College of Graduate and Professional Programs.
+Initial determinations of eligibility are made by the Office of Graduate and Professional Programs (graduate students and continuing education and special students).
+Decisions on re-entry students are also made by these respective offices.
+To establish eligibility, an applicant must complete the uniform domiciliary status questions included in the applications for admission to the university or on the special student enrollment form.
+For information on special provisions of Section 23-7.4 covering military families and persons living out-of-state but employed full-time in Virginia, contact the Office of Graduate and Professional Programs.

-Initial determinations denying eligibility may be appealed in writing to the dean of the College of Graduate and Professional Programs.
+Once a student receives an initial determination of eligibility, he or she may appeal for a review of the application by contacting the head of the office that made the determination (director of the Admissions Office or dean of the Office of Graduate and Professional Programs).
 Appeal for a final administrative review of the decision to deny in-state tuition may be made to the university's Residency Appeals Committee chaired by the associate vice president for institutional effectiveness.
-Any party aggrieved by a final administrative decision shall petition within 30 days for a review by the circuit court of Rockingham County.
+If there is any question of the right to classification as a domicile of Virginia, it is the student's obligation, prior to or at the time of registration, to raise the question with the administrative officials of James Madison University.
+Any party aggrieved by a final administrative decision shall have the right to petition within 30 days for a review by the Circuit Court of Rockingham County.